Jeremy Tolleson

-Jeremy Tolleson is an American retired defender who played professionally in the United Soccer Leagues.
+Jeremy Tolleson is an American retired defender and now teacher, who played professionally in the United Soccer Leagues.

 Player

-Tolleson attended Wheaton College, where he played on the men’s NCAA Division III college soccer team from 2001 to 2004, and was the 2004 College Conference of Illinois and Wisconsin Player of the Year.
+Tolleson attended Wheaton College, where he played on the men's NCAA Division III college soccer team from 2001 to 2004, and was the 2004 College Conference of Illinois and Wisconsin Player of the Year.

 During his college years Tolleson also played two seasons for the Cascade Surge in the USL Premier Development League, where he was named to the 2004 All Western Conference team.

 Tolleson signed with the Cleveland City Stars in the USL Second Division on January 7, 2007.
 He led the team in minutes played in 2008, helping the Stars win the USL-2 championship.
 On February 13, 2009, he signed with the Carolina RailHawks of the USL First Division.
 He was the team defender of the year and also went on loan to the Richmond Kickers for one game.
 In February 2010, Tolleson retired to become a missionary in Honduras.

 Coach

-From 2007 to 2009, Tolleson served as an assistant coach with the Gordon College men’s soccer team.
+From 2007 to 2009, Tolleson served as an assistant coach with the Gordon College men's soccer team.